GiottoVerducci/rulebook2024/content.md

 removes cards from your hand, immediately discard down to or draw up to match your hand size.

+> **ADVANCED**
+> Some effects take place "as a card is played".
+All cards played during that time are not replaced until all effects during that window are handeled.

 ### **Requirements for Playing Cards**

 Each library card has symbols on the attribute bar (the marble stripe on